kwibjo/gpt2-discord-bot/README.md

 - Run the script `download_model.sh` by:
 ```
-sh download_model.sh 117M
+python download_model.py 1558M
 ```
-_This should download the gpt-2 model. `117M` is the smallest model, `345M` is a larger variant._
+_This should download the gpt-2 model. `117M` is the smallest model, `345M, 774M` are larger and `1558M` is the largest variant._

 - Create `config` folder